-Edinburgh's Swedish chain's biggest venture, this canal-side spot has homely food, plenty of drink and family friendliness.
+The biggest of Edinburgh's Swedish pubs, this canal-side spot has homely food with plenty of drinks and family friendliness.

 - Private dining: 250 upstairs

 - Provides: Vegetarian options (at least ¼ main courses), Children's portions, Children's high chairs, Wheelchair access, Outdoor tables, Free wi-fi